 May the charity of Christ urge us on!

 For more information on St. Vincent Pallotti and his spirituality, please visit our Pallotti Portal.

-To learn more about the Jubilee Year of Mercy, click here.
+To learn more about the Union of the Catholic Apostolate, please click here.

 Pat Fricchione is the Research & Production Associate for the Catholic Apostolate Center, where he assists in the research and production of technical programming and digital media essential to the Center’s mission.